 9. Patience.
 Biological change takes time.
 The body is not a light switch that can be mechanically turned on and off at will.
 We use gentle methodologies, lifestyle changes, and nutrients to facilitate internal change at the cellular level to ensure that this change is long-term and sustainable without crashes.

 Fatigue may be a sign of underlying NEM stress response dysfunction.
-The ultimate recovery goal of NEM therapy is to restore.
+The ultimate recovery goal of NEM Nutritional Program is to restore.
 Therefore, it must focus on the entire NEM stress response holistically cand currently and not on an individual circuit or system dysfunction, even though it may be counterintuitive.

 Many do show signs of improvement within a reasonable period of time.
 Three months is usually the minimum amount of time required to fully understand the body in great detail and give the program a chance to work.
 As long as the body cooperates, most report great improvement, usually within three months or less.
 Too fast an improvement is often undesirable, as it is commonly followed by crashes.
 A gradual improvement is best.
 Sometimes a bit more fatigue can be experienced as the body recovers.
 If no improvement at all is noted over time, there is often a very good underlying reason.
 No amount of water can put out a fire if oil is being added quietly on the side.
 For those in this category, more patience is needed so that a systematic approach can be deployed to uncover the underlying cause.
 Most of the time, the hidden reason is clear if one looks deep enough.
 Those who focus on understanding their body will likely find it, and we try to facilitate that process.